isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Some styles distinguishes types from non-types.
+Like C++, some styles distinguishes types from non-types.
+For example, by capitalizing type names, but not the names of functions and variables.

     typename<typename T>
     class Hash_tbl {   // maps string to T